How Smoking's Ruining Your Skin

-What’s more, the repeated pursing of the lips and squinting of the eyes while smoking also means you are more likely to develop crow’s feet and wrinkles around the mouth.
-While we are all exposed to a certain number of free radicals through daily air pollution, whenever you smoke, you pollute your body with a concentrated dose of free radicals that rapidly increase cell damage and therefore, aging.
+What’s more, the repeated pursing of the lips and squinting of the eyes while smoking also means you are more likely to develop wrinkles around the mouth and crow’s feet.
+While we are all exposed to a certain number of free radicals through daily air pollution, whenever you smoke, you pollute your body with a concentrated dose of free radicals that rapidly increase cell damage and induce aging.

 No Glow Without Blood Flow

-Not only does smoking impact the oxygen that is delivered to your lungs, it also constricts oxygen to the skin via blood flow.
-Blood is responsible for delivering oxygen to the skin and keeping tissue healthy and soft, but the carbon monoxide and nicotine in cigarettes reduce the flow of blood to the epidermis.
+Blood is responsible for delivering oxygen to the skin and keeping tissue healthy and soft, but the carbon monoxide and nicotine in cigarettes reduce the flow of blood to the dermis.
+Not only does smoking impact the oxygen that is delivered to your lungs, it also reduces oxygen supply to the skin by constricting blood vessels.
 Without optimal blood flow, your skin is at risk of getting cancer, more pronounced wrinkles, broken capillaries, and healing from both acne and wounds more slowly.

 Think you can simply reverse the aging effects with cosmetic procedures?
 Think again.
 This decreased ability for the skin to heal and repair itself means that you are also at an increased risk of scarring, and numerous studies have shown that smokers do not heal well after cosmetic surgeries, nor do they respond well to collagen-stimulating procedures or skin care products.
 And finally, forget about that coveted “healthy glow” we’re all after - smokers also tend to have dry, dull, and even grayish or yellowed skin due to the lack of blood flow.
 In fact, on average, smokers look at least between 1 and 2 years older than non-smokers.